Isnotavailble/YBS-Project/README.md

 ---

-### 🚀 Running the Client
+🚀 Run the Frontend App

-Once everything is set up, start the React development server:
+Start the React development server:

 npm run dev

-You’ll see a URL appear in your terminal in colored text.
-Just copy and paste that into your Chrome browser to view the app.
+Then copy the local URL (shown in colored text) and open it in Chrome.

 ---

-### ✅ That’s it!
-Your client and server are now ready to run.
+✅ That’s it!
+Your full-stack app is ready.

 ---

-Let me know if you'd like this turned into a downloadable `README.md` file or if you'd like a second section for production deployment steps or environment variables.
+Let me know if you want me to fix the full file and export a clean `.md` file for you!